KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

   server=1
 ```

-`server` instructs the daemon to accept json-rpc commands.
-It is enabled by default.

 ## rpcbind

+`rpcbind` instructs the daemon to listen for json-rpc connections.

+Use `[host]:port` notation for IPv6.

+This option can be specified multiple times.

+The default setting is to bind to all interfaces.

 > Using rpcbind as a runtime parameter: